+[Section V.] (Section VI.
+P. L.) And be it further enacted by the authority aforesaid, That before any of the said burgesses, constable, town clerk or other officers shall take upon them their respective offices, they shall take and subscribe such oaths or affirmations of allegiance and fidelity as by the laws of the commonwealth are in such cases provided, together with the oaths or affirmation for the due execution of their respective offices, and every chief burgess so elected or appointed from year to year as aforesaid shall within ten days immediately after his election take the oath or affirmation aforesaid before a justice of the peace for the county aforesaid, and that on his failure to take the oath or affirmation aforesaid within the time aforesaid (unless disabled by sickness or other lawful and reasonable cause) another chief burgess shall from time to time and as often as occasion shall require be appointed by the president in council in the stead of such person so failing to appear and qualify himself as aforesaid, which burgess so to be appointed by the president or vice-president in council shall and may hold and enjoy his office until the day of election next ensuing the day of his appointment, and the chief burgess having qualified himself in manner aforesaid shall enter upon his office and the other burgess, constable, town clerk or other officers shall and may qualify themselves for their respective offices by taking and subscribing the oath or affirmation aforesaid before the said chief burgess or before one of the justices of the peace of the said county who are hereby authorized and empowered to administer the same.

 [Section VI.]
-(Section VIII, P. L.) And be it further enacted by the authority aforesaid, That before any of the said burgesses, constable, town clerk or other officers shall take upon them their respective offices they shall take and subscribe such oath or affirmation of allegiance and fidelity as by the laws of the commonwealth are in such cases provided, together with the oath or affirmation for the due execution of their respective offices; and every chief burgess so elected or appointed from year to year as aforesaid shall, within ten days immediately after his election, take the oath or affirmation aforesaid, before a justice of the peace for the county aforesaid, and that on his failure to take the oaths or affirmations aforesaid, within the time aforesaid (unless disabled by sickness or other reasonable cause) another chief burgess shall, from time to time and as often as occasion shall require, be appointed in the stead of such person so failing to appear and qualify himself as aforesaid, which burgess so to be appointed by the president and council, shall and may hold and enjoy his office until the day of election next ensuing the day of his appointment; and the chief burgess having qualified himself in manner aforesaid, shall enter upon his office, and the other burgess, constable, town clerk or other officers shall and may qualify themselves for their respective offices by taking and subscribing the oaths or affirmations aforesaid, before the said chief burgess, or before one of the justices of the peace of the said county, who are hereby authorized and empowered to administer the same.

-[Section VII.]
-(Section IX, P. L.) And be it further enacted by the authority aforesaid, That it shall and may be lawful for the burgesses, freeholders and inhabitants, housekeepers aforesaid, and their successors, to have, hold and keep, within the said borough, two markets in each week, that is to say, one market on Wednesday and one market on Saturday in every week of the year forever, in the center square of the said borough; and two fairs in the year, the first to begin on the thirteenth day of May, one thousand seven hundred and eighty-three, and the other of said fairs to begin on the thirteenth day of November following, each fair to continue two days, and when either of those days shall happen to fall on Sunday, then the said fairs to be keep [kept] [sic] the next day or two days following, together with free liberties, customs, profits and emoluments to the said markets and fairs belonging and in anywise appertaining forever.
-And that there shall be a clerk of the market of the said borough who shall have the assize of bread, wine, beer, wood and all other provisions brought for the use of the inhabitants, and who shall and may perform all things belonging to the office of a clerk of the market within the said borough; and that Samuel Laird shall be the present clerk of the market, who shall be removable, for any malfeasance in his office, by the burgesses and assistants aforesaid and another from time to time appointed and removed as they shall find necessary.
+(Section VII.
+P. L.) And be it further enacted by the authority aforesaid, That it shall and may be lawful for the burgesses, freeholders and inhabitants of the said borough and their successors to have, hold and keep at the place erected for that purpose within the said borough two markets in each week, that is to say, one market on Wednesday and one market -on Saturday in every week of the year forever and two fairs in the year, the first to begin on the ninth day of June in the . year of our Lord one thousand seven hundred and eighty-eight, and the other of said fairs to begin on the second day of November following, and on the same days annually forever thereafter each fair to continue two days, and when either of those days shall happen to fall on Sunday, then the said fairs to be kept the next day or two days following, together with free liberties, customs, profits emolluments to the said market and And fairs belonging and in anywise appertaining forever. there shall be a clerk of the market within the said borough who shall have the assize of bread, wine, beer, wood and all other provisions brought for the use of the inhabitants and who shall and may perform all things belonging to the office of a clerk of the market within the said borough and that Frederick Youce shall be the present clerk of the market, who shall be removable for any malfeasance in his office by the burgesses and assistants aforesaid and another from time to time appointed and removed as they shall find necessary.